-2. The Divergence Theorem
+1. The Divergence Theorem

-We now want to discuss one of the great theorems of this subject.
+We will now study one of the great theorems of this subject.
 It has great practical utility in electromagnetism, but is also of substantial theoretical interest.
 We will call this theorem the Divergence Theorem, but it goes under several different names, including Gauss' Theorem and Ostrogradsky's Theorem.